tim-kos/frey/CONTRIBUTING.md

 ## Testing scenarios

-We use an Amazon Free Tier account to run integration tests.
+We use an Amazon Free Tier account to run acceptance tests.

 It credentials are available to Travis via encrypted environment variables.

-If you want to run integration tests yourself locally, you can supply (the) credentials as such:
+If you want to run acceptance tests yourself locally, you can supply (the) credentials as such:

 ```bash